 The jury is still out, but wampi plants are shaping up to be interesting and useful foods.
 Whether you have a lab in your backyard or not, growing wampi plants brings something new and unique into your landscape and allows you to share this wonderful fruit with others.

-Clausena lansium is a small tree that achieves only around 20 feet in height.
-Leaves are evergreen, resinous, compound, alternate and grow 4 to 7 inches longs.
+Clausena lansium is a small tree that achieves only around 20 feet (6 m.) in height.
+Leaves are evergreen, resinous, compound, alternate, and grow 4 to 7 inches (10 to 18 cm.) long.
 The form has arching upright branches and gray, warty bark.
-Flowers are scented, white to yellow-green, ½ inch wide and carried in panicles.
-These give way to fruits which hang in clusters.
-The fruits are round to oval with pale ridges along the sides and may be up to an inch long.
-The rind is brownish yellow, bumpy and slightly hairy and contains many resin glands.
-The interior flesh is juicy, similar to a grape and embraced by a large seed.
+Flowers are scented, white to yellow-green, ½ inch (1.5 cm.) wide, and carried in panicles.
+These give way to fruits that hang in clusters.
+The fruits are round to oval with pale ridges along the sides and may be up to an inch (2.5 cm.) long.
+The rind is brownish yellow, bumpy, and slightly hairy and contains many resin glands.
+The interior flesh is juicy, similar to a grape, and embraced by a large seed.

 Indian Wampi Plant Info